Designing a

 Divide your 3.85 volts by 5uA (0.000005) and you get 770000 or 770k.
 You’re

-unlikely to find this value in your collection so 750k NPV will work instead.
+unlikely to find this value in your collection so 750k nearest preferred value will work instead.
 A

 NPV in the more common E12 range is 820k, although you can go as far as 1M and